TanyaShp/Flask_Python_Book_Review/README.md

 - Admin panel - allow site administrators to manage users.
 - Upvote/downvote system for reviews.
 - Enhanced error handling.
+- Add a feature to allow users to rate the books.
+- Integration with a third-party book API for getting book details automatically.

 ## Authors